DraftKings North Carolina promo code: Bet $5, get $200 in bonus bets | Goal.com US

 What can you use your DraftKings bonus on today?

-The Minnesota Timberwolves and Denver Nuggets are two of the three teams, alongside the Oklahoma City Thunder, in the intense battle for the conference title.
+The first golf major of the year also tees off on Thursday as The Masters gets underway.
+World number one and 2020 winner Scottie Scheffler is the favorite at +450, with Rory McIlroy and reigning champion Jon Rahm both at +1100.

-With the Timberwolves and Nuggets clashing on Wednesday night, both teams will go into the game knowing a loss could cost them a conference championship.
+Elsewhere, five-time winner and golfing legend Tiger Woods is a distant +15000 outsider.

-Head over to DraftKings, where new players can get $200 in bonus bets to use on all this great action after wagering just $5.
+Click here to visit DraftKings, where new players can get $200 in bonus bets to use across this packed day of sports action.

 More info on DraftKings’s NC bonus